adityanaidu16/nba_prediction/README.md

 # NBA Final Score Prediction

+### DESCRIPTION
 Predicts final score of an NBA game based on first quarter statistcs with MLP regression.

-### DESCRIPTION
+### WEB SCRAPER
-To begin,

-Using MLP regression from the scikit learn neural network,
+To begin, I created a python web scraper to get the necessary statistics from [www.basketball-reference.com/](https://www.basketball-reference.com/).
+I began by collecting the ids (aka csk) of every game from october 2016 to march 2021--over 5,000 games!
+Next, I accessed the box score webpages of every game with the ids that I collected earlier and parsed it using BeautifulSoup.
+Finally, I collected the basic box score stats after the first quarter as well as the final score and inserted these  into a csv file.

+### MLP REGRESSION (NEURAL NETWORK)
+After creating the csv file with all of the statistics I needed, I put it to use, using [MLP regression](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPRegressor.html) from the scikit learn neural network.
+First, I split the data into inputs, which were all of the first quarter statistics, and the outputs, which was the final score.
+Next, I split the data with [test_train_split](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) before identifying outliers in the training data with [IsolationForest](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.IsolationForest.html) and removing them.
+I finally trained the MLP Regressor and tested it, being able to accurately predict the winner 70% of the time and the relative score (within 10 points) 45% of the time.

 ### DEMO
 Lets test the recent game 2 of the Eastern Conference Semifinals: Atlanta Hawks @ Philadelphia 76ers.
 After entering the first quarter stats